Our Research

 Mississippi Farm Bureau Scholarships

 The Mississippi Farm Bureau hosts two types of agriculture-related funding programs: one for women’s leadership and another for young farmers and ranchers.
-There are close to a dozen scholarships in total, each ranging in value from $3,000 to $4,000.
+The award amounts range from $3,000 to $4,000.

 Who’s eligible?
 Specific requirements vary by scholarship, but you must be a Mississippi resident studying agriculture or a related field.